THE POWER OF CREATIVE SOLUTIONS

-Born in Hackney, East London he learned to create and innovate early – when you had very little…imagination was needed.
-In those days things were still hard, so making something from next to nothing was part of stretching his imagination and making his ideas possible.
-He could be found making planes and spaceships, was fascinated with television and the world of discovery it opened.
-He read a lot (including his favourite comic books), and was always helping at the local church and with neighbours – he enjoyed building and fixing things and would have liked to be an engineer.
+Born in Hackney, East London he learned to create and innovate early – he had very little…so, his imagination was his way of creatively escaping the hardship.
+In the early 1960’s Britain was still recovering from the damage of Word War 2, so making something from next to nothing was a gift he would carry through his life, making his ideas possible.
+Terry could be found making planes and spaceships, was fascinated with radio and television and the world of discovery it opened.
+He read a lot (including his favourite comic books – as well as hours in the library), and was always helping at the local church and with neighbours – he enjoyed building and fixing things and would have liked to be an engineer..

 JEM MEDIA & BUSINESS OVERVIEW